-Celebrated for her prestigious career as an accountant and professor, Dr. Myrna Leah Fischman has certainly left a mark on her industry.
+Celebrated for her prestigious career as an accountant and professor, Myrna Leah Fischman, PhD, CPA, has certainly left a mark on her industry.
 She loves her work, especially sharing what she discovered along the way, and she explored that through a variety of mediums over the years.
-Dr. Fischman prepared for her endeavors by earning a Bachelor of Science and a Master of Arts from the City College of the City University of New York in 1960 and 1964, respectively, along with a PhD from New York University in 1966.
+Dr. Fischman prepared for her endeavors by earning a Bachelor of Science and a Master of Arts from the City College of the City University of New York in 1960 and 1964, respectively, along with a Doctor of Philosophy from New York University in 1966.
 She furthered her credentials by becoming a certified public accountant (CPA) in New York.

 Throughout the years, Dr. Fischman has served in numerous positions at Long Island University (LIU).
-She has been professor of accounting, taxation and law since 1979, director of the Center for Accounting & Tax Education since 1986, and director of the School of Professional Accountancy at the Brooklyn campus since 1984, as well as accounting department chairman and coordinator of the Graduate Capstone Courses.
+Becoming a professor emerita in 2019, she served as a professor of accounting, taxation and law beginning in 1979, director of the Center for Accounting & Tax Education from 1986 to 2019, and director of the School of Professional Accountancy at the Brooklyn campus from 1984 to 2019, as well as accounting department chair and coordinator of the graduate capstone courses.
 Prior to her tenure there, she garnered experience as community fellowship and chief accountant and investigator of rackets at the office of the Queens District Attorney, instructor of accounting at the Borough of Manhattan Community College, teacher of the accounting center at Commercial High School in New York, and assistant to the controller at Sam Goody, Inc. Dr. Fischman has been a self-employed CPA in New York since 1960.